Yenny Wahid

-Zannuba Ariffah Chafsoh, or more popularly known as Yenny Wahid (born 29 October 1974) is an Indonesian Islamic activist, journalist, and politician.
-She is currently the director of The Wahid Institute, an Islamic research center founded by her father, Abdurrahman Wahid.
+Zannuba Ariffah Chafsoh, known as Yenny Wahid (born 29 October 1974), is an Indonesian activist, politician, former journalist, and sports administrator.
+She is the director of the Wahid Foundation, a civil-society organization founded by her father, former Indonesian president Abdurrahman Wahid, that works in peacebuilding, community empowerment, and the prevention of violent extremism.
+She has served as chair of the Indonesian Climbing Federation since 2019 and as deputy chair of IFSC Asia since 2025.

 Early life and education

 She is the second daughter of the late President of Indonesia Abdurrahman Wahid, a granddaughter of Indonesia's first religion minister Wahid Hasyim, and a great-granddaughter of Hasyim Asy'ari, founder of the world's largest Muslim organization Nahdatul Ulama.
 She obtained her bachelor's degree in design and visual communication from Trisakti University in Jakarta.

 Journalism career

 Upon graduation she went to work as a journalist for Fairfax Media, publisher of Australian newspapers The Sydney Morning Herald and The Age.

 As a journalist, she covered news stories from occupied East Timor and Aceh.
 For her stories in post-referendum East Timor, she and her team won a Walkley Award for journalism.